magomimmo/modern-cljs/doc/tutorial-16.md

 * update the `:test-paths` keyword of the project
 * update the `:source-paths` compiler option for each CLJS build

-Following is the interested code snippets from the `project.clj`
+Following is the interested code snippet from the `project.clj`

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"